 3) Electricity Billing System

-There are lots of additions that can be done to ensure this project remains on top – and it’s totally up to the user to decide how and when to implement it.
-There aren’t any hard and fast requirements for a flexible project like this one.
+There are lots of additions that can be done to ensure this remains on top.
+There aren’t any hard and fast requirements for a flexible mini-project like this one.

 4) Supermarket Billing Software

-Most of the supermarkets use software for preparing the final bill before the goods are packed.
-This software itself can very easily be designed by someone starting in Java.
-(Note that most of the actual software used for billing in supermarkets use Java itself).
 This billing software sums the amount for individual items and then adds them up to get the final sum that the customer has to pay.
-The number of individual items, the price of each item should be editable for the user.
+The number of individual items and the price of each item should be editable for the user.
 Also, there should be an option to remove the item from the list altogether.

-If one wants to extend their project, they can consider adding an option to export existing bills or implement a way to save previous bills in the memory.
+If one wants to extend their project, one can consider adding an option to export existing bills or implement a way to save previous bills in memory.

 5) Memory Game